DeannaCarina/ELHTRadiology/README.md

 #### Images & Videos
-All images throughout the site were taken from either Pexels, Pixabay or Shutterstock - royalty free websites.
+All images throughout the site were taken from either Pexels, or Shutterstock - stock photo websites.
 I have tried to make all the images used as relevant to the page they are on as possible, as well as keeping them simple and 'clean'.
 Below are all the images used - clicking them will open them in a new widow at a larger size.

 <img src="static/images/hero.jpg" height="200px"> <img src="static/images/extra.jpg" height="200px">
 <img src="readmeassets/white2.jpg" height="200px"> <img src="static/images/advert.jpg" height="200px">